 How to Use Siri on Your Mac

-Five years after Siri showed up on iPhones, Apple’s virtual assistant has finally come to the Mac with macOS Sierra.
+Five years after Siri showed up on iPhones, Apple’s virtual assistant has finally come to the Mac.
 It’s bringing a few new skills specific to your laptop or desktop, which makes Siri a useful addition.

 To use make the most of Siri, you’ll need to know the new skills it brings to the table.
 Here’s how to use Siri on your Mac: